-In choosing the Brokers that appear in Section 10, CSAML has taken care to select those Brokers that, in CSAML's view, consistently provide a quality execution service, taking account of the relevant execution factors.
-All brokers and executions venues must be firm approved via the internal counterparty approval process.
-Where CSAML places an order with a Broker for execution by that Broker, CSAML is not responsible for controlling or influencing the arrangements made by the Broker relating to the execution of that order (e.g. CSAML does not control the Broker's choice of Execution Venues, such as exchanges, multilateral trading facilities or internal dealing facilities).
-CSAML is not required to duplicate the efforts of the Broker to whom an order is passed in ensuring the best possible result.
-CSAML's obligations are therefore to ensure that the Brokers included in this policy are the ones who will assist it to comply with its best execution obligations (by delivering the best possible result) and that orders are passed to those Brokers in accordance with the policy.
+Where CSAML places an order with a Counterparty for execution CSAML is not responsible for controlling or influencing the arrangements made by the Counterparty relating to the execution of that order (e.g. CSAML does not control the Counterparties choice of Execution Venues, such as exchanges, multilateral trading facilities or internal dealing facilities).
+CSAML is not required to duplicate the efforts of the Counterparty to whom an order is passed in ensuring the best possible result.